-How to book a wine weekend in Beaujolais?
+How to book an oenological weekend in Beaujolais?

-With Winalist, wine tourism is just one click away!
+With Winalist, wine tourism is just a click away!
 Thanks to our search platform, discover the Beaujolais vineyards and châteaux that suit you.
 Select your next destination using your search criteria.
 Book your experience on the date and time of your choice.
-Once your activity has been booked, you will receive a confirmation and a reminder.
-Most of our partner harvesters welcome you for a wine tourism stay on Saturday and Sunday.
-Winalist is the leading wine tourism platform in the Rhône and France.
+Once your activity has been reserved, you will receive a confirmation and a reminder.
+Most of our partner growers welcome you for a wine tourism stay on Saturday and Sunday.
+Winalist is the leading wine tourism platform in the Rhône and in France.

-The Beaujolais region occupies around 160,000 hectares, between Lyon and Mâcon.
-15,000 hectares are dedicated to the cultivation of 12 AOC wines from the region.
+The Beaujolais country occupies approximately 160,000 hectares, between Lyon and Mâcon.
+15,000 hectares are dedicated to the cultivation of the region's 12 AOC wines.
+Moreover in Beaujo, nickname of the region of Beaujolais, we call the cru appellations of Beaujolais.
 New wine has been celebrated for millennia, this custom is as old as wine production.
-The Beaujolais Nouveau phenomenon developed in the 1950s.
-Indeed, a regulatory change eliminated the staggering of wine releases.
-In 1985, a decree fixed for the third Thursday of November the placing on the market of Beaujolais Nouveau to facilitate the sale of the 500,000 hectoliters produced that year.
+The phenomenon of Beaujolais Nouveaux developed in the 1950s.
+Indeed, a regulatory change abolished the staggering of wine releases.
+In 1985, a decree fixed the marketing of Beaujolais Nouveaux on the third Thursday of November to facilitate the sale of the 500,000 hectoliters produced that year.
 This date is still in effect today.

 What does "Beaujolais Nouveau" mean?

-Beaujolais New, apart from the great popular festival that they represent all over the world, are wines from AOC Beaujolais and Beaujolais Villages.
+The Beaujolais Nouveaux, apart from the great popular celebration they represent all over the world, are wines from the AOC Beaujolais and Beaujolais Villages.
 This is a statement reserved for red wines and rosé wines.
 They are the result of a precise and rigorous approach.
 In order to produce aromatic and fruity wines, the winegrowers carry out a short maceration (no more than 5 days) which requires special know-how.
-If the vat is racked too early, the wines will be too light and colorless.
+If the tank is racked too early, the wines will be too light and colorless.
 And conversely, the tannins will be too hard if the tank is racked too late.
-Many wines from the Beaujolais region often receive good marks and positive opinions.
+Many wines from the Beaujolais region often receive good ratings and positive reviews.